TheMonk2121/ai-dev-tasks/ENTITY_EXPANSION_IMPLEMENTATION_SUMMARY.md

 The entity expansion feature has been successfully implemented according to the ChatGPT consensus specifications.
 All core functionality is working correctly, comprehensive tests are passing, and the implementation follows project conventions.
 The feature is ready for integration testing and A/B validation.

 **Key Achievements**:
-- ✅ Entity extraction with 90%+ accuracy
+- OK Entity extraction with 90%+ accuracy
-- ✅ Adaptive k_related calculation working correctly
+- OK Adaptive k_related calculation working correctly
-- ✅ Seamless integration with existing memory rehydrator
+- OK Seamless integration with existing memory rehydrator
-- ✅ Comprehensive rollback mechanism
+- OK Comprehensive rollback mechanism
-- ✅ Full test coverage and validation
+- OK Full test coverage and validation
-- ✅ PR-ready documentation and metrics
+- OK PR-ready documentation and metrics

 The implementation provides a solid foundation for entity-aware context retrieval while maintaining the simplicity and reliability of the existing system.